Convex Chance-Constrained Programs with Wasserstein Ambiguity: Solution Approaches for Pessimistic Chance Constraint

 By Proposition~\ref{prop:algo-reform}, formulation~\eqref{eq:algo-ref-0}--\eqref{eq:algo-ref-2} is equivalent to \(\min_{x \in X}\{c^{\top}x: \text{\eqref{eq:algo-ref-3}}\}\).
 To address the integral arising from the RHS of constraint~\eqref{eq:algo-ref-3}, we switch the objective function with the constraint to obtain

 where \(u\) represents a budget limit on the (original) objective function.
-We notice that if we can evaluate \(\rho(u)\) efficiently, then an optimal solution to~\eqref{eq:algo-ref-0}--\eqref{eq:algo-ref-2} can be readily obtained through a bisection search on \(u\).
-That is, solving~\eqref{eq:algo-ref-0}--\eqref{eq:algo-ref-2} reduces to evaluating \(\rho(u)\).
+We notice that \(\rho(u)\) is non-decreasing in \(u\), and hence \(u^* \in \mathbb{R}\) is the optimal value of~\eqref{eq:algo-ref-0}--\eqref{eq:algo-ref-2} if and only if \(u^*\) is the smallest number such that \(\rho(u^*)\) exceeds \(\delta\).
+It follows that we can solve~\eqref{eq:algo-ref-0}--\eqref{eq:algo-ref-2} by searching for the intersection of the function \(\rho(u)\) with the constant \(\delta\), which can be done by a bisection line search on \(u\) and iteratively solving~\eqref{eq:rho-u} to evaluate \(\rho(u)\).
 In addition, \(\rho(u)\) may be interesting in its own right because it represents the largest Wasserstein radius \(\delta\) that allows us to find a solution \(x\) that satisfies (\PDRCCL) and incurs a cost no more than \(u\).
 Hence, the graph of \(\rho(u)\) depicts a risk envelope that interprets the trade-off between the robustness and the cost effectiveness of (\PDRCCL).
 We demonstrate the risk envelope numerically in Section~\ref{sec:exps-pess-joint-drcc}.